AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

   For example, a list of tasks includes task information like Assignments, Start and Due Date, but it can also include project information like Project Name or the name of the Project Owner.

 * Lists refresh automatically every 5 minutes to update information that other users in the system are updating elsewhere.
-* Some areasand tabs in Workfront are preconfigured with default lists of objects.
+* Some areas and tabs  in Workfront are preconfigured with default lists of objects.

   You can customize most of these preconfigured lists.